OneGneissGuy/OneGneissGuy.github.io/index.md

 - :mailbox: Reach me: [@jfsaraceno](https://twitter.com/jfsaraceno) on Twitter or [drop a message on LinkedIn](https://www.linkedin.com/in/john-franco-saraceno-7a780751/)

 ##### Want to reach me?
-The best way to reach me is via email is jfsaraceno[at]gmail.com.
+The best way to reach me is via email at jfsaraceno[at]gmail.com.